-The capital projects fund (public improvement fund) is used to account for financial resources to be used for major improvement projects and is primarily funded from transfers in from the general fund.
+The capital projects funds (public improvement fund & capital projects fund) are used to account for financial resources to be used for major improvement projects and is primarily funded from transfers in from the general fund.

 Additionally, the District reports Fiduciary Funds.
 Fiduciary funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
 Trust funds account for assets held by the District under the terms of a formal trust agreement.
 Fiduciary funds are not included in the government-wide statements